-Closeout of contract files.
+204.804 Closeout of contract files.

-(1) Except as provided in paragraph (3) of this section, contracting officers shall close out contracts in accordance with the procedures at .
+(1) Except as provided in paragraph (3) of this section, contracting officers shall close out contracts in accordance with the procedures at PGI 204.804 .
 The closeout date for file purposes shall be determined and documented by the procuring contracting officer.

 (2) The head of the contracting activity shall assign the highest priority to close out of contracts awarded for performance in a contingency area.
 Heads of contracting activities shall monitor and assess on a regular basis the progress of contingency contract closeout activities and take appropriate steps if a backlog occurs.
-For guidance on the planning and execution of closing out such contracts, see

-(b)(20)(C)(8) and (e).
+For guidance on the planning and execution of closing out such contracts, see PGI 207.105 (b)(20)(C)(8) and PGI 225.373 (e).

 (3)(i) In accordance with section 836 of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
 L. 114-328) and section 824 of the National Defense Authorization Act for Fiscal Year 2018 (Pub.
 L. 115-91), contracting officers may close out contracts or groups of contracts through issuance of one or more modifications to such contracts without completing a reconciliation audit or other corrective action in accordance with FAR 4.804-5(a)(3) through (15), as appropriate, if each contract—

 (A) Was entered into on a date that is at least 17 fiscal years before the current fiscal year;